How the public is betting the 49ers vs. Cowboys in the NFC Wild Card round

-The Dallas Cowboys kickoff what they hope will be a run to the Lombardi Trophy on Sunday afternoon when they welcome in the San Francisco 49ers to Jerry World.

 So where are sports bettors going as we get closer to game time?
-Let’s take a look.
+Let’s take a look at betting splits for the 49ers-Cowboys Wild Card matchup as of game day.
 All odds and info were provided by DraftKings Sportsbook.

 Point Spread